2011 Pacific hurricane season: Storm names

-The following names were used for named storms that formed in the North East Pacific in 2011.
-Names that were not used are marked in gray.
-This is the same list used in the 2005 season.
-No names were retired this year, so this list was used again in the 2017 season.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 2011.
+This is the same list used for the 2005 season as no names were retired afterwards by the World Meteorological Organization.
+No names were retired this season.
+This list was reused for the 2017 season.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-The next four names that were slated for use in 2011 are shown below; however, none of them were used.
+For storms that form in the North Pacific between 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+No named storms formed within the area in 2011.
+Named storms in the table above that crossed into the area during the season are noted (*).

 Season effects

-This is a table of all of the storms in the 2011 Pacific hurricane season.
-It includes their durations, peak intensities, names, areas affected, damages, and death totals.
-Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but are still storm-related.
-Damage and deaths include totals while the storm was extratropical or a wave or a low.
-All of the damage figures are in 2011 USD.
+This is a table of all of the tropical cyclones that formed in the 2011 Pacific hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2011 USD.